How to Promote Your Blog on Social Media

 Even though it seems like we’ve passed the heyday of Pinterest prime, the image-centric social channel is still fourth in popularity, and it continues to grow.
 Plus, Pinterest isn’t just for virtual vision boards (like that secret wedding board or ambitious meal plan pins you’ve stored).
 The platform actually offers you some really fantastic ways to promote your blog.

-For example — while on many sites, branding content has become tiresome to audiences, 78 percent of Pinterest users welcome content from brands.
+For example, while branding content has become tiresome to audiences on many sites, 78% of Pinterest users welcome content from brands.
 Plus, the way you promote your blog content through pins isn’t just a one-and-done affair.
 You can continue to receive engagement long after you’ve hit submit.
 Users save your content and can continue to revisit it after time has passed.
 This gives your shared content a longer shelf life than most social media efforts have.
 Cool, right?
 Plus, in addition to blog content, you can create value by pinning material related to the theme or niche of your blog.
 This can help you build your brand — and your audience.

-Just know this: each social media platform offers you different ways to promote your blog.
-Not only do they differ by algorithms and operating models but also on character limits and image sizes, community interaction, main demographics and the tactics that make marketing efforts successful on each one.
-It will take time to find your social groove (and to stay on top of ever-changing social trends and models), but putting your best efforts into promoting your blog on social media will lead to your end-of-the-rainbow gold: more eyes on your A+ blog.
+Just know this: Each social media platform offers you different ways to promote your blog.
+Not only do they differ by algorithms and operating models but also on character limits and image sizes, community interaction, main demographics, and the tactics that make digital marketing efforts successful on each one.
+It will take time to find your social groove (and stay on top of ever-changing social trends and models), but putting your best efforts into promoting your blog on social media will lead to your end-of-the-rainbow gold: more eyes on your A+ blog.
 Score!